-- Whichever treatment option is used, there is a chance that the Achilles tendon will not heal fully, and further treatment such as surgery may be needed.
+- Whichever treatment option is used, there is a chance that the Achilles tendon will not heal fully and further treatment such as surgery may be needed.

 - Complications of surgery: these are usually minor complications such as a wound infection or reduced sensation near the operation site.
-About 4 in 100 people get a wound infection following surgery to fix a ruptured Achilles tendon.
+About 4 in 100 people develop a wound infection following surgery to fix a ruptured Achilles tendon.

 - The tendon may scar or may become shorter during the healing process.

-- There is also a chance that the tendon could get torn again later (re-rupture).
+- There is also a chance that the tendon could become torn again later (re-rupture).
 According to some research, the risk of a re-rupture is about 4 in 100 with surgical treatment and about 12 in 100 with conservative treatment.